Tyrrell Hatton What's In The Bag? - Dunhill Links Championship

-We take a look at the gear used by Tyrrell Hatton in his successful Dunhill Links title defence at St Andrews
+We take a look at the gear Tyrell Hatton will use at the 2018 PGA Championship.

 Tyrrell Hatton What’s In The Bag?